 The Panel previously looked at Indicator 16 of the Scottish Social Housing Charter and reviewed our internal repairs survey (Asset Management).
-They have also considered the Association's new, pre-recorded telephone messages (Corporate) and made suggestions to change options and formats in both these areas.
+They have also considered the Association's pre-recorded telephone messages (Corporate) and made suggestions to change options and formats in both these areas.

+Unfortunately, the Scrutiny Panel did not meet during Covid due to the restrictions imposed, however, we are actively re-establishing the group, and hopefully will be reviewing our services again soon.
 The Association recognises the commitment of the Panel and their role as customers in helping shape our services.

-We are keen to increase our customer involvement and improve how we communicate as part of our Tenant and Resident Participation Strategy.
-In conjunction with tenants, we shall develop a strategy during 2021/2022.
-During 2019/20 several attempts were made to engage with tenants about participation, however, despite our best efforts there was little appetite for involvement.
+We are keen to increase our tenant participation and improve how we communicate as part of our Tenant Participation Strategy, which will outline how we plan to proceed with participation over the next 3 years.
+In conjunction with the Tenants Information Services (TIS) and our tenants, we shall develop a strategy during 2022/2023 During 2019/20 several attempts were made to engage with tenants about participation, however, despite our best efforts there were little appetite for involvement.
 In contrast, survey results have detailed that our tenants feel that there are clear and easily accessible opportunities to participate with the organisation.
 They have also detailed high levels of satisfaction with the services we provide.